Facebook reveals plan to let you control augmented reality with your thoughts

 “It’s located right next to the primary instruments you use to interact with the world — your hands.
 This proximity would allow us to bring the rich control capabilities of your hands into AR, enabling intuitive, powerful and satisfying interaction,” Facebook says.

 The Mark Zuckerberg-led company insists that data privacy is a top concern, as it should be with a device that takes personalization to a whole new level.
-Facebook notes that information would be stored locally on the device rather than sent into a cloud.
-The only information meant to be collected is the intent for you to move your hand, Facebook says.
+Facebook notes that information would be stored locally on the device rather than sent into the cloud.
+The only information meant to be collected is the intent for you to move your hand, the company says.

-The development comes two years after the social media company bought CTRL-Labs, a startup developing a wristband capable of turning brain impulses into computer input.
+The announcement comes two years after the social media company bought CTRL-Labs, a start-up developing a wristband capable of turning brain impulses into computer input.
 The acquisition was reportedly worth between $500 million and $1 billion.
-The firm was absorbed by Facebook’s Reality Labs, which is also in charge of Oculus VR headsets.
+The firm was absorbed by Facebook’s Reality Labs, which is also in charge of Oculus virtual reality headsets.

 Controlling devices through thoughts has been shown to work.
 BrainCo, for example, developed a headband with sensors that lets people move items at a distance using their mind.
 The company later developed robotic limbs that detect and react to muscle signals.

-Facebook says rolling out nerve sensing gadgets would enable it to reinvent the computer “click.”
-So instead of using a mouse or tapping on your phone, you’d think about moving a finger to trigger a reaction in AR.
-The research news is part of a trio of announcements related to the company’s 10-year push into immersive technologies.
+The research news is part of a trio of announcements related to Facebook’s 10-year push into immersive technologies.

-Last week, it said it’s working on a “stylish” pair of glasses to replace your need for a computer or smartphone.
+Last week, the company said it’s working on a “stylish” pair of glasses to replace your need for a computer or smartphone.
 Its next revelation will come later this year and has something to do with an all-day wearable, “soft robotics” and haptic gloves, Facebook says.